GluuFederation/docker-oxauth/README.md

 ## Running The Container

-Here's an example to run the container:
+Here's an example of how to run the container:

 ```
 docker run -d \